Coronavirus digest: Canada approves BioNTech-Pfizer vaccine for young teens | DW | 05.05.2021

 Canada's health regulator has authorized the BioNTech-Pfizer coronavirus vaccine for children between 12 and 15 years old.
 Dr. Supriya Sharma, chief medical adviser for Health Canada, confirmed the approval.

-The vaccine was previously approved for anyone at least 16 years old.
+The vaccine was previously approved for anyone at least 16 or older.
 Canada is the first country in the world to approve the use of the vaccine in children under 16.

 Pfizer released preliminary results in March from a vaccine study in the US of 2,260 volunteers between 12 and 15 years old, showing no COVID cases among those fully vaccinated.